AGCCS/AGCCS-CTRL22/demesh/NodeControl.md

 Second, the host issues a number of `"cmd":"avrimg"` requests to transfer the firmware chunc by chunc.
 This command takes three more keys `avraddr`, `avrdata` and `avrcrc` , specifying the target address (counting from zero, regardless of any bootloader offset), the Base64 encoded slice of the firmware (typical 128 bytes) and a CRC double.
 The ESP32 buffers the image in a dedocated partition in flash memory.
 Reading back from flash, the CRC is checked and on success the acknowledgement to `"cmd":"avrimg"` will include a `"avrcrc":"ok"`entry.

-Third, the host issues a `"cmd":"avrota"` with the additional key `"state":"flash"` to ask the ESP32 to forward the image to the attached AVR via the serial line using the Optiboot protocol and to finally have Optiboot to flash the new firmware.
+Third, the host issues a `"cmd":"avrota"` with the additional key `"state":"flash"` to ask the ESP32 to upload the image to the attached AVR via the serial line using the Optiboot protocol and to effectively have Optiboot to flash the new firmware.
 On success, the ESP acknowledges with the key-value pair `"state":"running"` , errors are indicated by  `"state":"halted"`.

 On host side, the overall process has been implemented in the utility [dmctrl.py](../utils/) for further inspection.